MA Logic and Philosophy of MathematicsFind a programme

 |Start date||September 2018|

 The Department of Philosophy has exceptional research strength in the fields of logic and the philosophy of mathematics, and very strong links with the School of Mathematics, including a joint position in both departments.
-It is ranked by the Philosophical Gourmet Report as the strongest department in the UK for mathematical logic, and the second strongest for philosophical logic.
+It is ranked by the latest Philosophical Gourmet Report (2017/18) as the strongest department in the UK for Mathematical Logic, the joint second strongest for Philosophy of Mathematics and the joint third strongest for Philosophical Logic.

 Our MA draws on these strengths and is open to students with first degrees in philosophy (subject to a suitable background in logic) or mathematics.
 It consists of six taught units, examined by essay, and a 15,000-word dissertation.